johnperry-math/AoC2020/README.md

 Here I relied on ordered maps instead of hash maps.
 I also instantiated a generic sorter. "for all" expressions came in useful again.

+Day 22: Crab Combat

+Play a game of Combat (essentially the card game "War") with a crab who has hitched a ride on your raft.
+Then modify the rules to allow recursive games, which are sort of cool.

+I tried to implement this using Ada's Queues, but that didn't work out so well;
+I kept getting memory errors.
+Not easily finding any good examples online, or even any, really, I implemented a queue using an array and a modular type.
+I then used sets to track previous configurations in part 2.
+Some minor bugs meant I didn't quite get part 2 working for quite a while;
+in fact I grew confused with some things Ada told me about equivalent sets, and even though I was close to the right answer for a while, I dind't realize the problem was a bug in the code that implemented the rules: through a copy-and-paste error, I added a card to the wrong player's deck.

+I did discover, rather to my disappointment, that the statements

+   type Mod52 is mod 52;
+   A: Mod52 := 50;
+   B: Mod52 := 2;
+   for I in A ..
+B
+      etc.

+...does not cycle around the way I thought it should.

+I would have liked to use a tagged type for the Decks, to work a little with the object-oriented programming in Ada, but I decided against that for now.